 Pete grew up fishing Quinte and has seen its potential.
 He’s since traversed many provinces for Walleye, yet he still recommends the Bay of Quinte as his #1 choice for a double-digit Walleye.

-“The next number on my hit-list,” says Pete “is 15 pounds… and every time I’m on the water in late fall, that number is a possibility!”
+“The next number on my hit-list,” says Pete, “is fifteen pounds… and every time I’m on the water in late fall, that number is a possibility!”

 Angelo’s big-fish numbers on Quinte would blow your mind.
 His average is almost unheard of.
-Get this, he’s boated more fish over 5 lbs than under.
+Get this, he’s boated more fish over five pounds than under.
 That’s a phenomenal record and one that you can’t pull off in many other places.

 Trolling still accounts for the highest numbers of big Walleye captured on Quinte.
 Yes, there are a lot of big fish taken by jigging and casting but trolling by far sits atop the lunker list.

-The guys would also like to ask that if you catch a giant and feel like getting it mounted, please consider a replica mount and let your trophy back to spawn another day.
+The guys would also like to ask that if you catch a giant and feel like getting it mounted, please consider a replica mount and release your trophy to spawn another day.

 Here’s an article from back in 2007 on late Quinte Walleye.